MeerKar/Project-3-Air-Quality-CA/README.md

 ## Data Processing and Software(ETL)

-From the source data , data from the Sate California and Cities has been extracted and converted into a CSV file.
-By applying the GeoApfy Key , the coordinates have been determined and using the pandas dataframe a final CSV data file has been created.
+From the source data , a subset of data from the Sate California and Cities was extracted and converted into a CSV file.
+By applying the GeoApfy Key, basic lat/long coordinates were determined, then using the pandas dataframe, a final CSV data file was created.

 ## DataBase